Physical security: Video surveillance

 Surveillance cameras can be a deterrent when placed in highly visible locations and are useful for incident assessment and historical analysis.
 For example, if alarms are being generated and there is a camera in place, security personnel assess the situation via the camera feed.
 In instances when an attack has already occurred and a camera is in place at the point of attack, the recorded video can be reviewed.
 Although the term closed-circuit television (CCTV) is common, it is quickly becoming outdated as more video systems lose the closed circuit for signal transmission and are instead transmitting on IP camera networks.

 Video monitoring does not necessarily guarantee a human response.
 A human must be monitoring the situation in real time in order to respond in a timely manner; otherwise, video monitoring is simply a means to gather evidence for later analysis.
 However, technological advances like video analytics are reducing the amount of work required for video monitoring as security personnel can be automatically notified of potential security events.

 Access control

 Access control methods are used to monitor and control traffic through specific access points and areas of the secure facility.
-This is done using a variety of systems including CCTV surveillance, identification cards, security guards, biometric readers, and electronic/mechanical control systems such as locks, doors, turnstiles and gates.
+This is done using a variety of methods, including CCTV surveillance, identification cards, security guards, biometric readers, locks, doors, turnstiles and gates.